muziejus/javascripting-english-major/1-environment.md

 file as soon as you click away from its tab, even if you go to another application.

-While the Settings tab is still open, click on Core and Editor and change these if you like.
+While the Settings tab is still open, click on “Core” and “Editor” and change things around these if you like.
 The defaults are pretty good, but you may want to change the “Font Family” in Editor.
-Type in the name of your preferred font, provided that it is installed!
+Type in the name of your preferred font, provided that it is installed.
 You can make the default text larger or smaller, and so on.
 One more setting to consider in Editor is “Soft Wrap.”
 With it off, your text will keep running off the side of the window as you type.
 Soft Wrap, like in Word or Notes, breaks lines so that everything fits inside the window.

-Finally, under Themes, you can do some basic changing of the UI (user interface) theme and the syntax theme for the editor.
+Finally, under Themes, you can do some basic changing of the user interface, theme, and the syntax theme for the editor.
 Pick a light one or a dark one, whichever you think fits your personality.
 I personally use the solarized themes, based on Ethan Schoonover’s [Solarized](http://ethanschoonover.com/solarized) precision color project.